tdwg/website/content/pages/community/cd/mids/index.md

 ## Context/history

-Minimum information standards have been an initiative in biosciences to provide sets of guidelines for reporting data derived by relevant scientific methods.<sup>[2](#2)</sup> As a general principle, however there is no reason confining them to bioscientific disciplines.
+[Minimum information standards](https://en.wikipedia.org/wiki/Minimum\_information\_standard) have been an initiative in biosciences to provide sets of guidelines for reporting data derived by relevant scientific methods.
+As a general principle, however there is no reason confining them to bioscientific disciplines.
 Minimum information standards can be applied wherever else it is necessary to capture and present (publish) data for interoperability and re-use by